Raunak2411/LinkedIn_Profile_Scraper/README.md

     2) Enter your linkedin password (Not visible)
     3) Enter required job profile ( Example - "Java Developer")
     4) Enter required location/organization ( Example - "Delhi", "Amazon")
-    5) Enter the number of Profiles Required
+    5) Enter number of Profiles Required
     6) Enter Y if you want to send connection request to all profiles else enter N.
     7) Enter name of your output file.